 In the customer satisfaction model proposed by Noriaki Kano, there are three levels of customer requirements.

 - Basic Requirements (or Dissatisfiers).
 These are the must-haves.
-You get absolutely no credits for meeting those requirements but a whole lot of dissatisfaction if you don’t.
+You get no credit for meeting those requirements but a lot of dissatisfaction if you don’t.

 - Variable Requirements (or Satisfiers).
 These have a direct impact on your organization’s ratings.
 They typically include timely delivery and good customer service.

-- Symptom 2: Inconsistent results that vary wildly between teams, projects, and people.
+- Symptom 2: Consistent results vary wildly between teams, projects, and people.

 - Symptom 3: Process Improvements are typically local, sporadic, and short-lived; they are not properly assessed, standardized, or propagated to other teams.

 The improvement of production processes must itself be a robust, well-laid-out process.

 It must also be sustainable so that continuous improvement, propagated across the organization, can result in a net positive and measurable difference.